tballison/commoncrawl-fetcher-lite/README.md

 Users must have Java (>= 11) installed.
 To check your version: `java -version`.

 The commandline:
-`java -jar commoncrawl-fetcher-lite-X.Y.Z.jar config.json`
+`java -jar commoncrawl-fetcher-lite-X.Y.Z.jar minimal-config.json`

-This fetcher will extract non-truncated `mp4` files from CommonCrawl's large WARC files and put the `mp4` files in the `docs/` directory.
-Further the fetcher will write a file of URLs for the `mp4` files that but were CommonCrawl truncated to a file named `urls-for-truncated-files.txt`.
+This fetcher will extract non-truncated `mp4` files from CommonCrawl's compound WARC files and put the `mp4` files in the `docs/` directory.
+Further the fetcher will write a file of URLs for the `mp4` files that CommonCrawl truncated to a file named `urls-for-truncated-files.txt` for later re-fetching.

 ### Refetch Truncated Files
 There are many options for this.
 The simplest might be [wget](https://www.gnu.org/software/wget/):